yazoink/nixos/documentation.md

 Mainly so I remember how this thing works.

-Basically, there's two "levels" of this config.
+Basically, there are two "levels" of this config.
 The higher level consists of the custom configuration options declared in `options/default.nix` and set in `nixos/<hostname>/default.nix` and the lower level is everything else.
 The higher level allows for easy toggling and changing of anything that might need toggling or changing across the system.
 Ideally, once a host is set up, these are the only options that need to be touched for its configuration.

 ## Custom Configuration Options